Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Introduction

-We evaluate the effectiveness and efficiency of our framework through several experiments on representative benchmark MSS, Trainticket and OnlineBoutique, with open datasets.
-We evaluated the effectiveness of each component in our framework.
-We define these research questions: \begin{itemize} \item \textbf{RQ1: Within-system adaptability}.
-How effective and efficient is our framework, once trained on abnormal trace classification tasks within a MSS, can adapt to new abnormal trace classification tasks within the same MSS?
+We design TraFaultDia to meet our aim and address challenges C1-C3.
+TraFaultDia is trained on several abnormal trace classification tasks with a few labeled instances using a meta-learning approach.
+This enables it to quickly adapt to new, unseen abnormal trace classification tasks with a few labeled instances (C3) for any MSS (C1) after training.
+To represent abnormal traces in a MSS, TraFaultDia constructs trace representations by fusing high-dimensional, multi-modal trace-related data (C2) and compressing them into low-dimensional embeddings, ensuring both effective and efficient abnormal trace classification.
+We evaluate our TraFaultDia through several experiments on TrainTicket and OnlineBoutique, with open datasets.
+We define two research questions: \begin{itemize} \item \textbf{RQ1: Within-system adaptability}.
+How effectively and efficiently can TraFaultDia, once trained on abnormal trace classification tasks within a MSS, adapt to new abnormal trace classification tasks within the same MSS?

-\item \textbf{RQ2: Cross-system adaptability.} How effective and efficient is our framework, once trained on abnormal trace classification tasks within a MSS, can adapt to new abnormal trace classification tasks in a different MSS?
+\item \textbf{RQ2: Cross-system adaptability.} How effectively and efficiently can TraFaultDia, once trained on abnormal trace classification tasks within a MSS, adapt to new abnormal trace classification tasks in a different MSS? \end{itemize}